-Incidentally, if you’re wondering about 2018’s trials, Ronnybrook has lost some of its luster; a 50-50 blend of that and Trader Joe’s was rather good.
+Incidentally, if you’re wondering about 2018’s trials, Ronnybrook has lost some of its luster; a 50-50 blend of that and Trader Joe’s was good.
+But I have a theory that Ronnybrook easily spoils well before its expiration date even under ideal storage conditions, so caveat emptor.
 And oddly, a 50-50 blend of over the top Turkey Hill and under the radar Cream-O-Land was a hit as well.

 So there you have it.
 Yes, I concede that this venture involves imbibing an ocean of eggnog and ignoring a volcano of calories.
 It’s a tough job, but somebody’s gotta do it.